Elitearcanist/sdr-setup/docs/source/sdr/adalmpluto.rst

 .. image:: images/plutoStart.png

-Opening the info.html file in the Pluto's storage device will display the next set of instructions.
-The page gives explanations the next steps, upgrading firmware, installing libraries and testing the installation.
+Opening the info.html file in the Pluto's storage device will display instructions for upgrading firmware, installing libraries and testing the installation.
+This tutorial summarizes those instructions.

 .. tip::
     Towards the bottom of the info.html page is additional information on the device